2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 Welcome to today's comprehensive lecture on setting up a Bitcoin node and configuring multi-sig wallets.
 Led by Alekos Filini, this session is designed to provide a hands-on experience, guiding participants through the practical steps of setting up a Bitcoin Core node and integrating it with a multi-signature wallet using Specter.
 This interactive session aims to blend theoretical concepts with live demonstrations, offering participants the opportunity to engage directly with the material.

-We'd like to invite you to follow our lecturer's video carefully to ensure a successful installation.
+We invite you to follow our lecturer's video carefully to ensure a successful installation.

 ### **content overview**

 This lecture is structured to provide a complete walkthrough of setting up a Bitcoin Core node and utilizing it with a multi-sig wallet configuration.
 It is divided into several key components:

-1. **Bitcoin Core Node Setup**: this section covers the installation and configuration of a Bitcoin Core node from scratch, emphasizing manual setup to ensure a thorough understanding.
+1. **Bitcoin Core Node Setup**: This section guides you through the installation and configuration of a Bitcoin Core node from scratch, emphasizing manual setup to ensure a thorough understanding.
-2. **Integration with Specter Wallet**: after establishing the node, the focus shifts to installing and configuring Specter, a desktop wallet that supports multisig options.
-This process includes best practices for security measures, such as signature verification and hash validation, which are crucial for maintaining network integrity.
+2. **Integration with Specter Wallet**: After establishing the node, the focus shifts to installing and configuring Specter, a desktop wallet that supports multisig options.
+This process incorporates best practices for security measures, including signature verification and hash validation, which are essential for maintaining network integrity.

 ### **Practical setup of a Bitcoin core node**

-To ensure participants gain real-world experience, the practical segment simulates a Bitcoin node setup in a Linux environment, using a virtual machine that mimics setups like Raspberry Pi or dedicated Linux hardware.
+To ensure participants gain real-world experience, the practical segment simulates a Bitcoin node setup in a Linux environment, utilizing a virtual machine that mimics setups such as Raspberry Pi or dedicated Linux hardware.
 Here's a breakdown of the process:

 #### **Linux Command Essentials**